 - Set the per-file and full-request limits high enough for the largest legitimate upload.

-post_max_size must stay larger than upload_max_filesize so the multipart body can reach PHP.
-Keep memory_limit above the amount of memory the application needs while parsing or processing the uploaded data.
+post_max_size must stay larger than upload_max_filesize so the full multipart request can reach PHP.
+Keep memory_limit above the amount of memory the application needs while parsing or processing uploaded data.

 - Increase max_input_time only when large or slow uploads time out while PHP is still receiving the request body.